Harrison-M/hastac-blog/2013/10/githubandacademia.md

 ##Further reading

-These links have been pulled from the reading list from [Kim Knight's 2013 Fashioning Circuits class](http://fashioningcircuits.com/?page_id=1436).
+These links have been pulled from the reading list from [Kim Knight's Fall 2013 Fashioning Circuits class](http://fashioningcircuits.com/?page_id=1436).

 * ["A Gentle Introduction to Version Control" by Julie Meloni](http://chronicle.com/blogs/profhacker/a-gentle-introduction-to-version-control/23064)